To enter your Wash Sale into the program please follow this path:

 - Check Box for: Nondeductible Loss from a Wash Sale

-When you report the sale of the newly purchased stock, report the new basis of $550 (50 shares X $6 per share = $300 Plus $250 wash sale loss added to basis equals cost basis of $550) as the cost.
+When you report the sale of the newly purchased stock, you will adjust the basis to account for the loss.
+Report the new basis (from example above) of $550 (50 shares X $6 per share = $300 Plus $250 wash sale loss added to basis equals cost basis of $550) as the cost.